-Brisbane City Hall is participating in the Green Building Council of Australia Green Star Public Building Pilot.
-Council is aiming to achieve a 4 Green Star rating for the building.
-These are some of the Green Star sustainability initiatives for City Hall.
+Brisbane City Hall participated in the Green Building Council of Australia Green Star Public Building Pilot as part of its restoration aiming to achieve a 4 Green Star rating for the building.

 An 80,000 litre underground water tank for toilet flushing and irrigation has been installed.

 Energy consumption in City Hall has been reduced by:

 - re-wiring heritage light fittings and replacing bulbs with low energy bulbs

 - installing an energy efficient air conditioning system